-Item Description Reset Button Press and hold this button for about 5 seconds to reset the router to its factory default settings.
-Ethernet Ports (1/2/3/4) For connecting your PC or other wired devices to the router.
-Internet Port For connecting to a DSL/Cable modem, or an Ethernet jack.
-USB Port For connecting to a USB storage device or a USB printer.
+ltem Description Ethernet Ports (1/2/3/4) For connecting your PCs or other wired network devices to the router.
+Internet Port For connecting to a DSL/Cable modem, or an Ethernet port.
+To turn on/off the Wi-Fi function by pressing until the 2.4Ghz LED and 5Ghz LED on/off.
+Wi-Fi/WPS To enable the WPS function, press this button about 2 seconds.
+If you have a WPS-supported device, you can press this button to quickly establish a connection between the router and the client device and automatically configure wireless security for your wireless network.
+Reset Hole Use a pin to press and hold this button until the Power LED starts blinking to reset the router to its factory default settings.
 Power On/Off Button Press this button to power on or off the router.
-Power Port For connecting the router to a power socket via the provided power adapter.
-Wi-Fi Button Press and hold the WiFi button for about 2 seconds to turn on or off the wireless function of your router.
+Power Port For connecting the router to power socket via the provided power adapter.
 Antennas Used for wireless operation and data transmit.
 Upright them for the best Wi-Fi performance.